 Most Powerful Combi Boiler

-Being the most powerful combi boiler, With a central heating output of up to 35 kW, and hot water output of almost 50 kW, this might just be the best combi boiler for a large house.
+Being the most powerful combi boiler, with a central heating output of up to 35 kW and a hot water output of almost 50 kW.

 Combi Boiler Flow Rate Comparison

 Here is a combi boiler rate comparison of some of the largest combi boilers on the market in the UK with the highest flow rates.

 - Worcester Bosch Greenstar Highflow 550 CDi Combi Boiler 25 l/min – 40 °C temperature rise

 - Worcester Bosch Greenstar 8000 Life 50 kW 18 l/min – 40 °C

 - Viessmann Vitodens 111-W (storage combi) 21.5 l/min – 30 °C (or 18.1 l/m at 35 °C)

 - Baxi Platinum+ 40 16.4 l/min – 35 °C